berkeley-scf/parallel-scf-2016/session2.md

  - You generally want to parallelize in such a way that your code is load-balanced and does not involve too much communication.

-How do I balance communication overhead with keeping my cores busy?
+# Parallelization strategies: *How do I balance communication overhead with keeping my cores busy?*

  - If you have very few tasks, particularly if the tasks take different amounts of time, often some processors will be idle and your code